goyalpike/CNN_course_NG/README.md

 3. In the third example, we work on the fundamental of a ResNet which is known to be a powerful architecture for learning a deep network by alleviating the gradient vanishing problem.
 4. In the forth example, we implement Neural Transfer Style algorithm, meaning transform an image in a given Style.

+***Note*** All the scripts are run on the Google Colab.
+It is prefered to run in GPU for speed-up; on a CPU, they would be very slow.

 Thank you, Prof. Andrew Ng, for giving great courses on machine/deep learning!
 You are awesome!
 Keep inspiring us.